Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 Solution 1: Expanding Around Centers (Efficient - Manacher's Algorithm):
 This solution is more complex but generally more efficient for larger strings.
 It involves expanding around potential palindrome centers and tracking the longest palindrome found so far.
 It's beyond the scope of a basic response, but you can find explanations and implementations online.

+### Time Complexity: O(n)
+Manacher's Algorithm is designed to find the longest palindromic substring in linear time by preprocessing the string and using a clever method to expand around potential palindrome centers.

 Solution 2: Dynamic Programming (Efficient for Overlapping Palindromes):
 ```javascript